kengraf/nadialin/README.md

 While effort was made to minimize the number of times 'nadialin' was used in scripts and templates; You should be able to load the code base into your favorite IDE and make a global replace.

 The practice environment will be templated to allow for various scenarios.
-In a scenarios many different machine types are expected: Firewall, VPN, RDP gateway (Guacamole), API Gateway, WWW, Apps, DBs, AD, Fileshare, Workstation, Kali, Ci/CD (Jenkins, Ansible), Docker/K8s, DNS, Logging (ELK)
+In any given scenario many different machine types are expected: Firewall, VPN, RDP gateway (Guacamole), API Gateway, WWW, Apps, DBs, AD, Fileshare, Workstation, Kali, Ci/CD (Jenkins, Ansible), Docker/K8s, DNS, Logging (ELK)

 Access to machines in a scenario will only be provided via a VPN using RDP.